frederic-perez/AmE-dictionary/data/idioms.md

 __prior to__ _prep_ Before. _Prior to this episode._
 __prise open__
 __pro bono__
-__promises, promises__ A sarcastic reply to a promise or assurance that one does not believe. _A: “I swear, as soon as I have a bit more free time, we will go on a proper date together.”
+__promises, promises__ :two: A sarcastic reply to a promise or assurance that one does not believe. _A: “I swear, as soon as I have a bit more free time, we will go on a proper date together.”
 B: “Promises, promises!
 I won’t hold my breath.”_
 __prone to__
 __prop up__ :three::hammer: _But with her leg propped up._
 __psyched__ Extremely surprised, excited, or nervous.
 Feeling a very strong emotion.